 Estate, Gift and GST Tax Exemption Increases to $5,600,000.
 For estates of decedents who pass away during 2018, and for gifts made during 2018, the combined estate and gift tax exemption will increase to $5,600,000, up from a total of $5,490,000 for estates of decedents in 2017.
 The generation-skipping transfer exemption increased as well to $5,600,000.
 In 2018 an individual can bequeath $5,600,000 (or $11,200,000 from a married couple’s estate) to heirs and pay no federal estate or gift tax.

 Gift Tax Annual Exclusion Increases to $15,000.
 For gifts made in 2018, the gift tax annual exclusion will increase to $15,000 from $14,000, where it has been since 2013.
 An individual can give to another individual up to this amount without utilizing any of the gift tax exemption.
 For example, a married couple can gift each donee up to $30,000 in 2018 without utilizing either spouse’s gift tax exemption amount.

-We are available to answer your estate and gift tax questions at email@example.com.
+If you have any questions about the inflation adjustments, we are available to answer your estate and gift tax questions at email@example.com or contact us here.